 Micklefield C.E.
-(VC) Primary School has a named SENCO, Mrs. Caroline Loring, who ensures that the school's Special Educational Needs Policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.
+Primary Academy has a trained SENCO, Mrs. Caroline Loring, who ensures that the school's Special Educational Needs Policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.